Learn 12 Steps of Alcoholics Anonymo...

 1. Taking a Moral Inventory

-Part of working the twelve steps is taking a moral inventory of oneself, which involves looking deeply and honestly at oneself and becoming willing to let go of anything interfering with one’s spiritual growth.
+Part of working the 12 Steps is taking a moral inventory, which involves looking deeply and honestly at oneself and becoming willing to let go of anything interfering with one’s growth.

-This process is about acknowledging our flaws, which can be painful and tedious.
-But is essential for growth, change, healing and recovery.
+This process involves acknowledging flaws, which can be painful and tedious.
+However, according to the AA program, it is essential for growth, change, healing, and recovery.
 By humbly letting go of negative behaviors and beliefs, we create space for new growth and improved relationships with others.

 2. Letting Go of Defects of Character

-Another important part of the twelve steps is the willingness to let go of character defects that hinder spiritual growth.
+Another important part of the 12 Steps is the willingness to let go of character defects that hinder spiritual growth.
 Character defects often serve as coping mechanisms, ultimately preventing one from living authentically and practicing spiritual principles.

-• By becoming aware of one’s defects of character and developing an openness to change, one starts freeing oneself from self-destructive patterns and embraces a readiness to be transformed by a Higher Power.
+• By becoming aware of one’s character defects and developing an openness to change, people can begin to free themselves from self-destructive patterns and cultivate a readiness for transformation.

 • This work is a lifelong commitment and practice that fuels one’s personal growth and connection with others.

-• By becoming aware of these defects and opening ourselves to change, we start freeing ourselves from self-destructive patterns.
-This step requires humility and faith, both of which prepare us for deeper personal growth and connection with others.
+• By becoming aware of these defects and opening ourselves to change, we begin to free ourselves from self-destructive patterns.
+This step requires humility and faith, which prepare us for deeper personal growth and connection with others.
+This step, like the other steps of AA, also requires the support of a sponsor and a recovery community.

 Explore Alcohol Treatment Centers